Massed Pipes and Drums

 Diamond Jubilee

-In 2010 The Tattoo celebrated its Diamond Jubilee and became The Royal Edinburgh Military Tattoo, having been awarded the title by HM The Queen.
+In 2010 The Tattoo celebrated its Diamond Jubilee and became The Royal Edinburgh Military Tattoo, having been awarded the title by the late Queen Elizabeth.

 Edinburgh Tattoo Dancers